Vashanin/PyTrading/README.md

 6) Enjoy it

 *Recommendations:*
-1) Plz, don't leave tables without records - it can cause problems.
-It will be fixed in later versions.
-2) You must not touch code.
+1) You must not touch code.
 Really.